MohamedFaalil/eBayEasier/README.md

 # EBayApi (1131)
-The Package will make easy handling ebay api calls
+The Package will make easy to handle ebay api calls

 #### 01.Installation
 ###### The SDK can be installed with [**Composer**](https://getcomposer.org/).